 If a group can be viewed publicly, anyone who can see your home page will see the item gallery.
 Only organization members will see item galleries configured with groups viewable only to the organization.

-The items displayed in an item gallery can vary depending on sharing settings.
-Thus, by carefully configuring group visibility and item sharing you can control what visitors to your home page can see.
+The items that are visible in an item gallery can vary depending on sharing settings for the items.
+As with groups, only publicly shared items will be visible to anonymous visitors.
+Thus, by carefully configuring group visibility and item sharing, you can control what visitors to your home page can see.

 Item gallery settings: